 - The entitlement not to disclose privileged documents belongs to B as the party otherwise obliged to provide the information under SATCAR.
-It "derives from the privileged nature of the information or document as a matter of fact and law", not from B's belief that the document is privileged or from the mere assertion of privilege by A. - B's obligations to A derive from the terms of its relationship, including the terms of the limited waiver on which the documents were provided by A to B. Although it was open to A and B to agree terms as to maintaining legal professional privilege, "it would require clear words for B to be obliged by its own relationship with A to maintain a claim to privilege on the basis of nothing more than a mere assertion by A that a privilege exists". - B was not "simply exercising a ministerial function" in its response to the FRC's notice in respect of the documents over which A asserted privileged.
-It had its own interests to protect, including its relationship with the FRC and its obligation to comply with the notice. - Requiring B to withhold documents from production to the FRC on the basis of A's assertion of privilege would be inconsistent with the SATCAR enforcement regime, which allows the FRC to apply to court in the event of failure to comply with the notice. - B is the party on whom the duty to disclose has been imposed by the statutory notice.
+It "derives from the privileged nature of the information or document as a matter of fact and law", not from B's belief that the document is privileged or from the mere assertion of privilege by A.10 - B's obligations to A derive from the terms of its relationship, including the terms of the limited waiver on which the documents were provided by A to B. Although it was open to A and B to agree terms as to maintaining legal professional privilege, "it would require clear words for B to be obliged by its own relationship with A to maintain a claim to privilege on the basis of nothing more than a mere assertion by A that a privilege exists".11 - B was not "simply exercising a ministerial function" in its response to the FRC's notice in respect of the documents over which A asserted privilege.
+It had its own interests to protect, including its relationship with the FRC and its obligation to comply with the notice.12 - Requiring B to withhold documents from production to the FRC on the basis of A's assertion of privilege would be inconsistent with the SATCAR enforcement regime, which allows the FRC to apply to court in the event of failure to comply with the notice.13 - B is the party on whom the duty to disclose has been imposed by the statutory notice.
 B is therefore the proper party to determine whether the documents in issue are privileged.
-A's rights in this regard are protected by the terms of its relationship with B, under which it may have recourse against B for any erroneous determination on privilege.
-The Judge considered it likely that B was under a duty to tell A about the statutory notice, and did not think it was realistic to consider that an auditor would not engage with their client before making disclosure. - The proper way to determine any disagreement on disclosure is in proceedings between A and B. This also has the practical advantage of both parties to the proceedings having seen the documents in issue.
-B will have its own interests to protect and may also have relevant evidence to adduce on the underlying substantive issue of privilege.
+A's rights in this regard are protected by the terms of its relationship with B, under which it may have recourse against B for any erroneous determination on privilege.14 The Judge considered it likely that B was under a duty to tell A about the statutory notice, and did not think it was realistic to consider that an auditor would not engage with their client before making disclosure. - The proper way to determine any disagreement on disclosure is in proceedings between A and B. This also has the practical advantage of both parties to the proceedings having